-When you’re in the market for a signature installment loans, it can be challenging to navigate all the differences between all the companies and services they offer.
+When you’re in the market for installment loans, it can be challenging to navigate all the differences between all the companies and services they offer.

 Those 5 elements are key to knowing whether you’re getting the best deal possible.
 If you have the time and patience, you can even enter these variables for each company you’re looking at into a graph to compare them easily.

-While the majority of signature installment loan companies out there are legitimate businesses, there are dishonest companies out there looking to make a quick buck by scamming people out of their money.
+While the majority of installment loan companies out there are legitimate businesses, there are dishonest companies out there looking to make a quick buck by scamming people out of their money.

-To this end, scam companies will often ask you to pay an application or processing fee before they give you a loan offer.
+To this end, scam companies often ask you to pay an application or processing fee before giving you a loan offer.
 Any legitimate loan company will never do this, as it’s a violation of federal law for a loan company to ask for payment before providing the loan funding.